-Anyways, back to onions.
 Let’s talk onion rings.
 We have harvested so many onions our kitchen looks like a onion shop (if that exists).
 So after Matthew threw me so many onion ring hints, I took them and promised him onion rings would be made.
-And get this, are you ready?
-After I made them, I ate one.
-Are you ready ready?
-I liked it.
-Oh gosh.
-What is happening?
-A little bit at a time, but this was a big step for me in the onion world.
-Onions, are you listening?
-I’m trying!
-My commitment is strong to you in the garden.
+These onion rings are so easy to make and so delicious to eat!

 This recipe uses creole spice mix which I include in the ingredients list to make your own.
 This seasoning is great for meat rubs, rice dishes and soups too.
 You can also buy this seasoning mix already made, but you probably have all the ingredients already in your kitchen.
 If you made this seasoning and put it into mason jars it would be make a awesome gift for fellow cooking lovers.